 The Transportation Review Advisory Council (TRAC) is a nine-member Council chaired by ODOT Director Jack Marchbanks.

-Five projects from our transportation-planning area were submitted to TRAC during the 2020 application period, which was held from June 15 to July 15.
+Nine projects from our transportation-planning area were submitted to TRAC during the 2021 application period.
 Known as “major new” projects, these transportation projects have a total project cost greater than $12 million and add capacity to the transportation system.
 The proposed projects are located in Delaware, Fairfield, Franklin, and Licking counties.

 - I-270 and US-23 Interchange

 - US-33 at Pickerington Road and Allen Road

 - Broad Street Widening in Pataskala